Overview

 REPORTS: In addition to the monthly statements and confirmations of transactions that

-clients receive from their broker-dealer, we may provide quarterly reports summarizing
+clients receive from their broker-dealer, we seek to provide quarterly reports

-account performance, balances and holdings at client meetings or by request of the
+summarizing account performance, balances and holdings at client meetings or by

 One of Geneva Partners’ representatives, Scott Farrow, has an outside accounting firm

-which may provide accounting services to some of Geneva Partners’ clients.
-On
+which provides accounting services to some of Geneva Partners’ clients.
+On occasion,

-occasion, Geneva Partners may pay Farrow & Associates for tax preparation services
+Geneva Partners pays Farrow & Associates for tax preparation services provided to

-provided to certain advisory clients of Geneva Partners.
-Mr. Farrow may earn the usual
+certain advisory clients of Geneva Partners.
+Mr. Farrow earns the usual and ordinary

 We previously disclosed in the "Fees and Compensation" section (Item 5) of this